joaopedromatias/next-js-notes-app/README.md

 # NextJS Note App 📝

-This is a study purpose application built for practicing **NextJS**
+This is an application built for practicing **NextJS**

 ### Pre Renderization ⚡

-All the pages are **pre-rendered** with **Server Side Rendering**, which means that all pre-renderization runs on each users request
+All the pages are **pre-rendered** with **Server Side Rendering**, which means that all pre-renderization runs on each user request.
+If it was an application with static data, the right thing to do would be to use the **Static Site Generation** for performance improvements (then the pre-renderization would only happend at the build time).

 ### Dynamic Routing 🛣️

-The project features **dynamic routing** based on the note id
+The project features **dynamic routing** based on the note id.

-The notes documents create on the UI are kept on the file system.
+The notes documents created on the UI are kept on the file system.
 If it was a production project, it would need to be switched to a database for performance and security issues.

 ### Auth & Security 🔒

 When the user gets into the application for the first time, a **Json Web Token** is generated.
-The notes of that single user will then be stored on a folder inside the `/notes` based on the **JWT signature**.
+The notes of that single user will then be stored on a file inside `/notes/jwt_token`.

 When the user gets into the application after having a token, the application verify if it is a valid token.

 The token is stored on a HttpOnly cookie on the client side.
+It is then passed to the server API by HTTP.

-All the users inputs are encoded, so special characters are not rawly saved into the file system.
+All the user inputs are encoded, so special characters are not rawly saved into the file system.

 ### API